Entry Requirements Galapagos & Mainland Ecuador - Travel Deals

 4. Respect the freedom and space of animals by keeping a distance of at least 6 ft (2 m)

-9. Do not leave any litter or trash on an island or in its waters; do not mark or make graffiti on anything found within the Galápagos park
+8. Do not leave any litter or trash on an island or in its waters; do not mark or make graffiti on anything found within the Galápagos Park

-10. Motorized aquatic sports, aerial tourism, and mini-subs are not permitted in park
+9. Motorized aquatic sports, aerial tourism, and mini-subs are not permitted in the park

-For a more comprehensive review of the rules as well as updates, check out the Galápagos National Park Service page and learn about how you can make sure you leave no trace behind in the Galápagos Islands.
+For a more comprehensive review of the rules as well as updates, check out the Galápagos National Park Service page and discover how you can make sure you leave no trace behind in the Galápagos Islands.

-Flights to the Galápagos Islands have a weight restriction of 44lbs, and so we recommend guests to pack only necessary items to bring to the islands.
+Flights to the Galápagos Islands have a weight restriction of 23kgs (50lbs), so we recommend guests pack only necessary items to bring to the islands.
+You can find a specified packing list for your itinerary on the packing + trip details page for your trip.